Azure-Samples/azure-digital-twins-getting-started/power-platform/github-automation/README.md

 <tr>
 <td class="org-left">Entity Type</td>
 <td class="org-left">The filter used to scope the OIDC requests from GitHub workflows.
-In our case, we&rsquo;ve set it filter based on our main branches</td>
+In our case, we&rsquo;ve set it to filter based on our main branches.</td>
 <td class="org-left"><b>Environment</b>, <b>Branch</b>, <b>Pull Request</b>, <b>Tag</b></td>
 </tr>
 </tbody>
 </table>

-Lastly retrieve the following values from your Azure AD application and add them as secrets to your GitHub repository:
+Lastly, retrieve the following values from your Azure AD application and add them as secrets to your GitHub repository:

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">